Fulfill your purpose

 Copyright © 2021 Oak Hill Baptist Church, All rights reserved.

-Our theme for this month: “You have been set free”
+Our theme for this month: “Savor the time”

 God Bless,